-This guidance is being constantly inline with any changes in the Church’s own guidance and policies, which can be found at the bottom of the page.
-This website will be updated weekly on a Monday, whether or not there is a change in guidance.
+This guidance is being constantly updated to keep in line with any changes in the Church’s own guidance and policies, which can be found at the bottom of the page.
+This website will be updated weekly on a Friday, whether or not there is a change in guidance, unless a more urgent update is necessary.
 Any requests for clarification can be sent to email@example.com – it will get looked at as soon as possible.

 - The UK Government guidance for the safe use of places of worship during the pandemic can be found via this link

 - The Church of England guidance on Opening Cathedral and Church Buildings can be found via this link

 Frequently Asked Questions